Monday 6 October 2014

 Tetsuo II: Body Hammer

-Taniguchi Tomoo and his family live in an apartment straight out of an aspirational hi-fi advert.
-Tomoo looks like a Steve Ditko drawing, his wife is permanently dressed for a minimalist fashion shoot.
-This time Tokyo is shot with cool blues, focusing on glass buildings and an attendant sense of alienation.
-When his son is kidnapped by a team of muscle bombers, Tomoo pursues, his body stretching and exploding to reveal a rib cage made from pistols.
-Iron Man felt like a city collapsing in on itself - circuitry, effluence and people mixing to create a creature able to survive in this steaming pit.
+Lacking the frenetic, fevered energy of its forebear, Tetsuo II: Body Hammer is instead a series of dreamy interludes linked by variations on the same chase.
+Tetsuo: The Iron Man was a waking nightmare in which a young man struggled to cope with the changes his body was undergoing.
+Body Hammer, although apparently unconnected, deals with metamorphosis as an ancient abuse regurgitated in times of extreme stress.
+Iron Man was concerned with the present, Body Hammer is about tapping into the past and divining memory.
+Tomorowo Taguchi returns as Tomoo, a salaryman who lives, with his wife and son, in an apartment straight out of an aspirational hi-fi advert.
+Tomoo looks very much like a Steve Ditko drawing, while his wife, played by Nobu Kanaoka, is permanently dressed for a minimalist fashion shoot.
+This time Tokyo is shot with cool blues, the camera focused in on endless glass buildings and their attendant sense of alienation.
+When his son is kidnapped by a team of muscle bombers, the salaryman pursues, his body stretching and exploding to reveal a rib cage made from pistols.
+Iron Man felt like a city collapsing in on itself: circuitry, effluence and people mixing to create a creature able to survive in this steaming pit.
 Body Hammer instead presents a city locked in stasis.
-Mutation is something to be forced, often leading to rusty, clattering failure.
+Mutation is something to be forced, often leading to a rusty, clattering failure.
 Tomoo then represents a pure evolutionary leap.
 He is the new life form, a stumbling mix of concrete and artillery.
-A mobile city state able to consume weaklings and spit out carnage.
+A mobile city state able to consume weaklings then spit out carnage.

 No comments: